Law enforcement in Algeria: Intelligence Agencies

 In addition to the police and military, Algerian law enforcement operates several Intelligence agencies to further maintain internal security and external threats.
 Military security remains responsible to the Algerian Government, in the monitoring and maintenance of data sources and files relevant to potential sources of opposition to national leadership.
 Although the role of and legal restrictions of intelligence agencies may be assumed to match those of the Sûreté and gendarmerie police forces, precise details of their function have remained fluid.
 Intelligence agencies are detailed to have activities in infiltrating Islamist groups and other relevant political opposition, maintaining a payroll of information sources in monitoring opposition movements and the operating of extensive telephone surveillance.
 Known intelligence groups include an Anti-Terrorist operation, the Coordinating Directorate of Territorial Security, and a group under the High Council of State operating with political and security matters.

 Sourcing of Equipment

-“Algeria’s armed forces are among the some of the most capable and best equipped in North Africa”.
+“Algeria’s armed forces are among some of the most capable and best equipped in North Africa”.
 Algerian army and air force inventories consist of a modern component, primarily sourced equipment through Russia and China.
 While Algeria continues to be largely dependent on sources its equipment by foreign suppliers, significant funding has been directed towards developing domestic defence industry with aim of providing a more self-sustaining supply for Algeria (as of 2019).